gifale95/eeg_encoding/README.md

 If you experience problems with the code, please create a pull request or report the bug directly to Ale via email (alessandro.gifford@gmail.com).

-[This][rsvp] video shows you the rapid serial visual presentation (RSVP) paradigm used to collect the EEG dataset.
+[This video][rsvp] shows you the rapid serial visual presentation (RSVP) paradigm used to collect the EEG dataset.